AntGod6123/Mnemo/README.md

 #### Building the Frontend

-Running `npm run build` will now prompt you for the backend host IP address.
-The script lists detected local IPs and sets `VITE_BACKEND_URL` accordingly before invoking the Vite build.
-You can skip the prompt by setting the `HOST_IP` environment variable or by calling `npm run build:actual` directly.
+Running `npm run build` attempts to detect the host IP automatically using the `host.docker.internal` DNS entry.
+If detection fails and a TTY is available, the script prompts for the backend IP.
+You can also set the `HOST_IP` environment variable or call `npm run build:actual` directly to skip detection.

 The provided URL becomes the API endpoint that the browser communicates with.